 Along with an array of corals, some of the inhabitants of Kinasi Pass include: giant potato groupers, turtles, barracudas, parrotfish, garden eels, pelagics, and reef fish.

 Situated outside of Chole Bay, Dindini Wall comprises of a north and south wall that drops from 8 to 28 metres into the warm Indian Ocean.
 Due to its location in the open ocean, strong currents can pose a challenge to inexperienced divers, so these two dive sites are reserved for advanced divers.

 Caves, overhangs and an archway teeming with corals and marine life such as dolphins, groupers, sharks, turtles, rays, and reef fish make Dindini Wall an exciting and colourful dive.

-Other great dive sites around Mafia Island include: Milimani, Coral Gardens (Utumbi), Chole Wall, The Pinnacle, Kinasi Express, Jina Reef, Juani, Kitutia Reef, Manga Reef, and The Lighthouse.
+Other great dive sites around Mafia Island include: Milimani, Coral Gardens (Utumbi), Chole Wall, The Pinnacle, Kinasi Express, Jina Reef, Juani, Kitutia Reef, and Mange Reef.